It Feels Impossible to Be Healthy… Is It Just Me?

 Adverse childhood experiences and chronic trauma significantly influence physical and mental health.
 Trauma survivors may face heightened inflammation, disordered eating patterns, or risk-taking behaviors that impact long-term wellness.

-Diet culture often ignores the reality of systemic health barriers and places blame on individuals, telling us that our weight, food choices, or self-discipline are the only things that matter.
-This narrative is not only false, but harmful.
+Diet culture often ignores the reality of systemic health barriers and sells a harmful lie: "If you’re not healthy, you’re doing something wrong."
+This narrative is not only entirely false but also harmful.

-The reality is that the factors that contribute to our health go beyond personal responsibility and include systemic issues that are not often talked about.
-The Truth is that health is not a moral obligation, and more importantly, it’s not an even playing field.
+The reality is that factors contributing to our health extend beyond personal responsibility and encompass systemic issues that are often overlooked.
+The truth is that health is not a moral obligation, and more importantly, it’s not an even playing field.

 Intuitive Eating (IE) is an evidence-based, weight-inclusive approach that encourages individuals to listen to internal cues and make peace with food.
-However, it must be understood within the context of the SDOH.
+But here’s the nuance: Practicing intuitive eating is only accessible when your basic needs are met.
+Food insecurity, limited options, or economic stress make listening to your body harder.
+That’s not your fault.

-I want to acknowledge that practicing intuitive eating is a privilege that is not accessible to everyone.
-The difficulties posed by food insecurity, limited food options, and economic constraints can all present significant challenges when it comes to listening to our bodies and eating intuitively.
-Additionally, embracing intuitive eating requires a certain amount of mental space and effort, which may be in short supply for those struggling to meet their basic survival needs on a daily basis.
-It's perfectly alright if nutrition isn't currently at the forefront of your mind.
+Additionally, embracing intuitive eating requires a certain amount of mental space and effort, which may be in short supply for those struggling to meet their basic daily needs.
 Nutrition doesn't have to be your top priority if you're in survival mode.
 You deserve support that meets you where you are.
-That being said, this is precisely why collaborating with a registered dietitian who understands the intersection of food justice, intuitive eating, and health equity can help you:
+That’s why working with a dietitian who understands food justice, health equity, and the SDOH can help you:

-Build sustainable habits that honor your current access
+✔ Build habits that honor your current access

 It's also important to note that while intuitive eating can be helpful for some individuals dealing with stressors related to SDOH, it is not a solution to these larger systemic issues.
 Advocating for policies that address SDOH, such as increasing access to healthy food options and affordable housing, is crucial for creating lasting change.

 The SDOH is ultimately a list of reasons why we should not blame ourselves for being unable to conform to the narrow ideal of health promoted by diet culture.
-By examining the various factors contributing to our health, we can gain a broader perspective.
-Then, we have room for meaningful choices that honor the set of social conditions in which you live and also support you in all the empowered ways you can positively affect your health.
+By examining the various factors contributing to our health, we gain a broader perspective and have room for meaningful choices that honor the social conditions in which we live.

 For those who may be learning about SDOH for the first time, I hope that this knowledge can foster a greater sense of empathy and kindness toward oneself and others in matters of health while setting the scene for you to acknowledge your limitations AND strive to positively influence all the things you can to improve your health and well-being.
-The system may be wrought with challenges, but you can still achieve personal well-being.
-Reach out to the team at CV Wellbeing at any time for guidance and support — we promise to meet you where you are at.
+The system is flawed, but you can still build well-being within your reality.
+You are not failing, you are navigating complex barriers.
+Reach out to the team at CV Wellbeing at any time for guidance and support.
+We promise to meet you where you are at.